CharlieA0/charliea0.github.io/_posts/2019-10-14-Going_Less_Zoom.md

  <figcaption> Field Oriented Control </figcaption>
 </figure>

-The Rhinehart does give us a measurement called feedback torque which uses $I_q$ to produce a prediction of how much torque.
+The Rinehart does give us a measurement called feedback torque which uses $I_q$ to produce a prediction of how much torque.
 However, this prediction is based on a linear relationship between $I_q$ and torque, when the relationship is non-linear.
 We could try to back out torque for ourselves using $I_q$ but it is hard to be confident of your results.

 Field weakening introduces another level of complexity.
 Motor and generators are essentially the same device and so spinning a motor generates a back-emf proportional to speed.
 When this back-emf equals your bus voltage, you've reached the motor's maximum speed and can't command any more torque.
 The Emrax's max speed with our battery voltage is less than the speeds we could see while driving and less than the thermal and mechanical speed limits of the motor.
 To command torque at higher speeds we use the Rinehart to produce $I_d$ current and produce torque over what would be the speed limit.